RedHatDemos/SecurityDemos/2019Labs/WebAppLAMPLab/README.md

 ```

 # STEP1:
+__MISSION:__  Install the LAMP web-app, "WordPress" Via Ansible Role
-Run the job template "LAMP WordPress Deploy" to install the web application for WordPress.
+__STEPS:__	Run the job template "LAMP WordPress Deploy" from Ansible Tower, to install the web application for WordPress.
 - This installs the Apache server on $server01 and the DB server on $server02.
 - This also installs the hacker tool scripts we're going to use.
 They install to $workstation
 - To validate install, from your workstation, go to http://$server01